ladybug-tools/spider/read-gbxml/gbxml-user-guide/surface.md

 #### Openings

-Openings should be Id'd sequentially as there may be different numbers of windows per wall or elevation.
+The id numbers for Openings should be sequential as there may be different numbers of windows per wall or elevation.

 #### Text for copying to other text or apps